 Worship Bags, with activities just for children, are located at the Cathedral entrances.
 Bags contain a children’s service leaflet, a copy of Meet Agnus and some quiet toys to keep little ones busy.
 Additionally, copies of the Beginner’s Bible for Children and the Paraclete Kid’s Bible are available in the pews — both are exceptional guides for young worshipers.

 8:45 a.m. – 1:00 p.m.

-Our professional nursery staff is committed to providing a safe and loving environment for infants through five-year-olds.
+At the Cathedral, it is our goal to meet each opportunity for the formation of young children with wonder and awe.
+Through music, play, and story, our professional childcare staff is committed to providing a safe and loving environment for infants through five-year-olds.
 (Rooms 101 & 102, ground level, Jones building)

 Children’s Sunday School